ibliskavka/bliskavka-com/source/_posts/achieved-250lb-bench-press-goal.md

   - Fun
 ---

-For my 2022 new year's resolution I decided on: 250 lb for 1 rep on the bench press.
+For my 2022 New Year's resolution, I decided on: 250 lb for 1 rep on the bench press.
 Almost 2 years later, I finally got it.

 <!-- more -->